vearutop/enumer/README.md

 )
 ```

-Alternatively you can set up generation with
+Alternatively, in go1.17 and newer, you can set up generation with
 ```
 //go:generate go run github.com/vearutop/enumer@latest -type=Day
 ```